 Our Law Foundation provides comprehensive preparation for degree study in the fields of law, politics and international relations.
 You'll study a variety of topics covering international and English law, in a country with a legal system respected all around the world.

-You can take our Law Foundation at our Brighton College.
+You can take our Law Foundation at our Brighton campus.
 Brighton is a forward-thinking modern city by the sea.
 It offers you a safe, vibrant and dynamic place to explore your ideas and study.

 Students study 18-25 hours per week in class.
 Choose to study our Law Foundation and you will take both law and politics modules.
 The course is modular in structure.
 It has core modules studied by all Foundation students.
 And modules tailored for Law students.
 The core Foundation modules develop academic and English language skills.

 Students who have successfully completed our Law Foundation have progressed to study law at a wide variety of prestigious universities including Durham Nottingham, Edinburgh and York, Politics and International Relations at the University of Birmingham and War and Conflict at University of Kent.

 Understand key political concepts and study British politics, parliament, the structure of government and the main offices of state.